HemantKArya/waclay/README.md

 ## 🤝 Contributing

-**We need your help!** This project is actively maintained, but we need community support to reach its full potential.
+**We need your help!** This project is maintained and welcoming community contributions.

 ### Why Contribute?